joostiphone/Optiplex-9020-USFF-Hackintosh/README.md

 # Optiplex-9020-USFF-Hackintosh
-This is my Hackintosh build using a Dell Optiplex 9020 Ultra Small Form Factor.
+This is my Hackintosh build using a Dell Optiplex 9020 Ultra Small Form Factor (in the Hackintosh community, also known as a OptiMac).

 # PC specifications:
 - OS's installed: Big Sur dualbooted with Windows 10 Pro